sobolevn/git-secret/man/man1/git-secret-whoknows.1.md

 ## DESCRIPTION
-`git-secret-whoknows` prints list of email addresses whose keys are allowed to access the secrets in this repo.
+`git-secret-whoknows` - print list of email addresses who are allowed to access the secrets in this repo.

 ## OPTIONS